 Must Read This: You can use our prestigious Professional Writing Tips to increase the chances of acceptance for Heinrich Boll Foundation scholarships in Germany.
 Click Here

-The application deadline for the Heinrich Boll Foundation Scholarships for international students is 1st March 2023 and 1st September 2023.
+The application deadline for the Heinrich Boll Foundation Scholarships for international students is 1st March 2024.

 Eligible students can apply online for Heinrich Boll Foundation Scholarships in Germany.
 The following steps must be helpful for applying: